 Other Breakfast Recipes

-- On a lightly floured surface, unroll pastry.
-Transfer the crust into a pie pan.
+- On a lightly floured surface, unroll the pastry.
+Transfer the crust into a pie pan (8-9 inches wide and 2 inch deep).
 Trim pastry off the edges of the pie pan.

 - Cover the pie crust with parchment paper.
 Fill it with rice or peas to hold the pie crust down.
 Bake at 350 °F for 30 minutes.
 Remove the pie crust from the oven, let it cool down and remove the rice from the crust.

 - Fill crust with mushrooms, bacon and sprinkle with mozzarella.

 - Whisk eggs together with heavy cream, pour over filled pie crust.

 - Bake at 375 °F for about 30 minutes or until a knife inserted near the center comes out clean.